Richard Mellon Scaife: Personal life

 Scaife's first marriage was to Frances L. Gilmore.
 The couple had two children.
 The couple subsequently divorced.

 In June 1991, he married his longtime companion Margaret "Ritchie" Battle who had made the couple active in the social and cultural life of Pittsburgh.
 The couple subsequently separated, and, on December 27, 2005, the Pittsburgh Police responded to a call placed by Richard Scaife reporting trespassing at Scaife's residence in the prestigious Shadyside section of Pittsburgh.
 They arrived to find his estranged wife, pounding on doors and peeking in windows of the couple's mansion.
 Mrs. Scaife refused to leave the property, and was arrested and charged with defiant trespass.

 On April 8, 2006, the Tribune-Review published an article describing a fight between Scaife's estranged wife and three of his servants over a dog that Scaife told the New York Daily News his wife had given him.
 Both newspapers reported that Scaife's servants went to the hospital for scrapes and bruises after the fracas.
 Scaife later hung a sign on his lawn: "Wife and dog missing – reward for dog".
 Three days later, on April 11, Scaife confided to a gossip columnist that he and Margaret Scaife planned to divorce and that their marriage began without a prenuptial agreement.
 The New York Daily News column estimated his vulnerable assets at half of $1.2 billion.

 In September 2007, the Post-Gazette and reporter Dennis Roddy found that the Scaife divorce papers, which had been under seal, were available to the public on the Web site of the Allegheny County Prothonotary's office.
 The Post-Gazette made the divorce papers available in full on its site.
 The papers include a full list of the possessions Margaret Scaife alleged her husband had taken and was keeping from her.

+In addition to his home, he owned houses in Pebble Beach, California; Nantucket, Massachusetts; and Ligonier, Pennsylvania.

 He was named to the PoliticsPA list of "Sy Snyder's Power 50" list of influential individuals in Pennsylvania politics in 2002 and 2003.

 On May 18, 2014, he announced that his doctors had diagnosed him with an untreatable form of cancer as part of an introspective column in the Tribune-Review.